ikanam-ai/SLAVA/README.md

 # SLAVA: Benchmark of Sociopolitical Landscape and Value Analysis

 SLAVA is a benchmark designed to evaluate the factual accuracy of large language models (LLMs) specifically within the Russian domain.

-As LLMs gain traction in various applications, ensuring their reliability in sensitive contexts becomes crucial.
-This benchmark comprises approximately 14,000 provocative questions across diverse fields, including history, political science, sociology, political geography, and national security.
-Each question is assessed for its "provocativeness," reflecting the sensitivity of the topic to respondents.
+Large Language Models (LLMs) are increasingly applied across various fields due to their advancing capabilities in numerous natural language processing tasks.
+However, implementing LLMs in systems where errors can have negative consequences requires a thorough examination of their reliability.
+Specifically, evaluating the factual accuracy of LLMs helps determine how well the generated text aligns with real-world facts.
+Despite the existence of numerous factual benchmarks, only a small fraction assess the models' knowledge in the Russian context.
+Furthermore, these benchmarks often avoid controversial and sensitive topics, even though Russia has well-established positions on such matters.

+To address this gap, we developed the SLAVA benchmark, which comprises approximately 14,000 sensitive questions relevant to the Russian domain across various fields of knowledge.
+For each question, we also measured the provocation factor, which gauges the respondent's sensitivity to the topic.
+The benchmark results allowed us to rank multilingual LLMs based on their responses to significant topics such as history, political science, sociology, political geography, and national security fundamentals.

+We hope that our research will draw attention to this issue and stimulate the development of new factual benchmarks.
+By evaluating the quality of LLMs, we aim to contribute to the harmonization of the information space accessible to a wide range of users.

 ## Installation